futtetennista/mars-rover/README.md

 ## Running the code

 1. Type `stack install` in your terminal to build and install the binary.
+   Make sure the folder in which Stack installs the binary is in your `PATH`.
+Stack should have printed a message inviting you to add it if that wasn't the case.
 2. Type `mars-rover` to start the program.

 ## Running the tests

-Type `stack test` in your terminal to build and install the binary.
+Type `stack test` in your terminal to run all the tests.

 ## Project structure